Only working smoke alarms save lives

 Why should I have a smoke alarm?

-In the past decade, Victorian firefighters have responded to more than 32,000 residential fires across the state, with 60% of fatal fires starting in people’s bedrooms and living areas.
+In the past decade, Victorian firefighters have responded to more than 30,000 residential fires across the state, with more than half of all fatal fires starting in people’s bedrooms and living areas.
 Despite this, a concerning number of Victorians still do not have smoke alarms in their bedrooms and living areas.
 Did you know that most fatal fires happen in the sleeping hours between 8pm and 8am?

 When you‘re asleep you lose your sense of smell.
 A smoke alarm is your electronic nose.
 It will alert you if there is smoke from a fire.
 A small fire can grow to involve an entire room in just two to three minutes.
 A smoke alarm provides early warning and time to escape.